Happy Tuesday, all!

 - 2 cups low sodium vegetable broth

-- Optional: 2 cups diced/chopped frozen or fresh vegetable add-ins of choice I used 1 cup frozen chopped collards and 1 cup frozen yellow corn kernels, defrosted according to package instructions if using frozen
+- Optional: 2 cups diced/chopped frozen or fresh vegetable add-ins of choice (I used 1 cup frozen chopped collards and 1 cup frozen yellow corn kernels, defrosted according to package instructions)

 - Heat the oil over medium high heat in a large pot.
 When the oil is shimmering, add the onion, pepper, green onion, and mushrooms.
 Cook the vegetables, stirring often, until the mushrooms are tender and have released their juices (12-15 minutes).